 President Serzh Sargsyan won the February 2008 presidential election with the backing of the conservative Republican Party of Armenia, a party in which he serves as chairman, and took office in April 2008.
 President Sargsyan won a second presidential term in elections held on 18 February 2013.
 Prime Minister Hovik Abrahamyan took office in April 2014 following the resignation of Tigran Sargysan who had served as Prime Minister for six years.

-The most recent parliamentary elections were held in May 2012.
-President Sargsyan's ruling Republican Party of Armenia gained an absolute majority.
-The main opposition party is Prosperous Armenia, led by Armenia's wealthiest man, Gagik Tsarukyan.
 The Organization for Security and Cooperation in Europe (OSCE) election observer mission stated that the 2012 parliamentary elections were administered in an overall professional and transparent manner prior to election day and that the election day was generally calm and peaceful.
 However, the OSCE observer mission found organisational problems and undue interference in the process, mostly by party representatives.
-The OSCE also recommended that deficiencies in the complaints and appeals process were cause for concern.
+The OSCE also noted that deficiencies in the complaint and appeals process were cause for concern.

 Following independence, Armenia became a member of the United Nations, the Commonwealth of Independent States, the European Bank for Reconstruction and Development and the Organization for Security and Cooperation in Europe.
-In February 2003, Armenia achieved full membership of the World Trade Organisation.
+In February 2003, Armenia achieved full membership of the World Trade Organization.
 Armenia is also a member of the International Monetary Fund, the World Bank, the Council of Europe, the Asian Development Bank, the Organization of the Black Sea Economic Cooperation and NATO's Partnership for Peace.
 Armenia signed onto the European Union's Eastern Partnership Initiative in May 2009.
 In September 2013 Armenia announced its wish to join Russia, Belarus and Kazakhstan as a member of the Eurasian Economic Union (EEU).
 Armenia did not join those three countries as a founding signatory to the EEU Treaty in May 2014, however is expected to join sometime in 2015.

 Armenia's economy has undergone a profound transformation since independence in the early 1990s.
 After a difficult period from 1991 to 1993, during which time Armenia fought a war with Azerbaijan and began the transition to a market based economy, the Armenian economy has seen sustained growth supported by ambitious reforms and, importantly, remittances from the global Armenian diaspora.
 The World Bank notes that these factors have combined to create a market-oriented environment in Armenia that is highly receptive to trade, capital, and technological innovation.
 The global financial crisis had a major impact on Armenia.
 Before the crisis, the growth rate had neared 14 per cent.
-Economic growth has gradually picked up from a low of 2.1 per cent in 2010 to 4.6 per cent in 2011, driven mainly by the mining sector and agro-industries.
+Economic growth has gradually picked up from a low of 2.2 per cent in 2010 to reach 7.2 per cent in 2012, driven mainly by the mining sector and agro-industries.
 This declined in 2013 to 3.2 per cent, due to a reduction in private consumption and public investments.
 Agriculture is still the largest employer, with other significant sectors including construction and mining of non-ferrous metals (Armenian mines produce copper, zinc, gold, and lead).

 The vast majority of Armenia's energy is produced with fuel imported from Russia, including gas and nuclear fuel for its nuclear power plant located at Metsamor.
 The plant was built in 1979 and generates 40 per cent of Armenia's electricity.
 The Armenian Government is planning to decommission the ageing Metsamor plant and build a new nuclear power station in its place.
-Australian company WorleyParsons won an international tender process in 2009 to provide consulting services for the new nuclear power plant project.
 In 2009, following completion of a pipeline, Iran began exporting gas to Armenia.

-Migrants of Armenian ancestry have come to Australia from a number of countries other than Armenia itself, such as Egypt, Lebanon, Syria, Jordan, Israel, Turkey and India.
+Migrants of Armenian ancestry have come to Australia from a number of countries other than Armenia itself, including Egypt, Lebanon, Syria, Jordan, Israel, Turkey and India.
 Migration to Australia began in the second half of the nineteenth century.
-The peak period of migration occurred a century later in the 1960s, with numbers growing steadily.
-Today, the community includes people born in 43 different countries.
+The peak period of migration occurred a century later in the 1960s.
+Today, the Armenian community in Australia includes people born in 43 different countries.
 The 2011 census recorded 16,723 people in Australia who claim Armenian ancestry.

-Armenian Foreign Minister Mr Edward Nalbandian visited Australia in August 2012 and the Prime Minister's Special Envoy to Eastern Europe, the Balkans and the Caucasus Dr Russell Trood visited Armenia in June 2012.
+Armenian Foreign Minister His Excellency Mr Edward Nalbandian visited Australia in August 2012 and the Prime Minister's Special Envoy to Eastern Europe, the Balkans and the Caucasus Dr Russell Trood visited Armenia in June 2012.
 The Hon Mr Joe Hockey MP, visited Armenia in November 2005 as Minister for Human Services, and the Hon Joel Fitzgibbon MP visited in 2006.
-The then Australian Minister for Immigration and Multicultural and Indigenous Affairs, the Hon Philip Ruddock MP, visited Armenia in September 2003.
-In October 2005, former Armenian Foreign Minister Mr Vartan Oskanian visited Australia.
+The Australian Minister for Immigration and Multicultural and Indigenous Affairs, the Hon Philip Ruddock MP, visited Armenia in September 2003.
+In October 2005, former Armenian Foreign Minister His Excellency Mr Vartan Oskanian visited Australia.